-The perennial graphic novel about the "hermit country" with new cover and introduction by Gore Verbinski
+The perennial graphic novel about a “hermit country,” with a new cover and an introduction by Gore Verbinski

 Pyongyang is an informative, personal, and accessible look at a dangerous and enigmatic country.